 Traffic sources for impressions

-The "Traffic sources for impressions" report shows the YouTube features that viewers use to find your content.
+The "Traffic sources for impressions" report shows the YouTube features that viewers use to find your videos.
 An impression is whenever your video thumbnails are shown on YouTube.

 Half of all channels and videos on YouTube have an impressions CTR that can range between 2% and 10%.